tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

 this kind of data to check if the observations differ significantly or not.

-In frequentist statitics tests work in terms of hypothesis testing.
+In frequentist statistics tests work in terms of hypothesis testing.
 Scripts in ``tlsfuzzer`` use
 `Wilcoxon signed-rank test
 <https://en.wikipedia.org/wiki/Wilcoxon_signed-rank_test>`_